howardroark/pollinate/README.md

 a set of files that are being adjusted.

 Keeping your templates on GitHub allows you to open-source them and evolve them with the aid of the greater community.
-The ability to source data from a JSON endpoint allows you to tie together existing APIs so that kicking off projects can be a more streamlined process.
-Or you can just keep your data as a local file that you tweak each time, at least all the values are in one place.
+The concept is meant to be simple so even someone new to Linux can grok the idea of how to manipulate the process.

 #### What impacts could this project have down the road?

 Pollinate allows for services to be built which tie together the APIs of other services.
-It would easy to concieve of a service leveraged the GitHub API and offered an interface to choose a template while filling out some important details.
+It would easy to concieve of a service leveraged the GitHub API and offered an interface to choose a `Flower` while filling out some important details.
 From there the service could run the Pollinate code and create the user a brand new repository with the output.